solidify/azure-devops-backup-tool-docs/backup.md

 ![image](https://github.com/user-attachments/assets/f2640a4c-fbe3-441b-a082-2482caf3427a)

-The neccessary variables for the Backup Job are as follows:
+The necessary variables for the Backup Job are as follows:

 - `migrationToken` (The Personal Access Token to be used by the backup job)
 - `sourceOrg` (The source Azure DevOps organization name)